 - Properly dispose of pharmaceuticals, household chemicals, oils and paints.
-Materials can impact water ways if poured down the drain, flushed down the toilet, or dumped on the ground. - Check for leaks from automobiles and heating fuel tanks.
+Materials can impact waterways if poured down the drain, flushed down the toilet, or dumped on the ground. - Check for leaks from automobiles and heating fuel tanks.
 Clean up any spills using an absorbent material like cat litter.
-Sweep up the material and put it in a sealed bag in the trash. - Clean up after your pets and limit the use of fertilizers and pesticides. - Take part in watershed activities.
+Sweep up the material and put it in a sealed bag.
+Check with the local refuse facility for proper disposal. - Clean up after your pets and limit the use of fertilizers and pesticides. - Take part in watershed activities.

-Report any spills, illegal dumping or suspicious activity to the NJ DEP hotline here: 1-877-WARN DEP (1-877-927-6337)
+Report any spills, illegal dumping or suspicious activity to NJ DEP Hotline here: 1-877-WARNDEP (1-877-927-6337)